hsh3nl/express-react-app/README.md

 # Setting up for development
 ## 1. Install nodejs.

 ## 1. Install all dependencies with:
 `$ npm ci`

+## 1. Create a copy of .env.sample and rename it to .env.
+Update the .env file as relevant to the environment.

 # Development
 ## Start server: